HL7/davinci-dtr/input/pagecontent/specification.md

 When meeting the DTR / SMART on FHIR app requirements using a distinct app (i.e., not within the EHR), the app **SHALL** have a distinct client id for when it’s being invoked purely as a mechanism to supplement EHR data vs. when it is being invoked to share data back to the payer.

 <div markdown="1" class="notebox">
- <b>NOTE:</b>&nbsp;&nbsp;CRD and DTR are designed to function without use case Prior Authorization Support (PAS).
+ <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;CRD and DTR are designed to function without use case Prior Authorization Support (PAS).
 For example, to augment the documentation of medical necessity.
 Since not all orders require Prior Authorization some only require documentation therefore not all QuestionnaireResponses will need to be sent to a payer or PAS service.
 </div>
 <br>
 This will allow the scopes to be different depending on whether data is expected to flow to the payer.
 It will also allow the EHR to appropriately audit data accesses where data will flow external to the EHR.
 Additionally, there is a requirement that the data passed to a payer **SHALL** also be stored in the EHR where it can be audited for appropriate use.